nevrome/mobest/docs/estimation.md

   dependent   = dep,
   kernel      = kernels_to_test,
-  iterations  = 2, # in a real-world setting this should be set to 10+ iterations groups      = 10,
+  iterations  = 2, # in a real-world setting this should be set to 10+ iterations groups      = 5, # and this to 10
-  quiet       = T
+  quiet       = F
 )
 ```

-That means each row in `mobest_interpolgrid` features the result for one test sample with one kernel parameter permutation and iteration.
+That means each row in `interpol_comparison` features the result for one test sample with one kernel parameter permutation and iteration.
 The following columns/variables are documented:

 |Column         |Description |
 |:--------------|:-----------|